mortonne/psifr/docs/guide/order.rst

 If there are multiple categories or conditions of trials in a list, we can test whether participants tend to successively recall items from the same category.
-The category-CRP estimates the probability of successively recalling two items from the same category.
+The category-CRP estimates the probability of successively recalling two items from the same category :cite:p:`Polyn:2009`.

 .. ipython:: python